alessandroooo/optimization/_posts/2025-12-25-performance0.md

 #### Small data is good data
 Data redundancies can be present at the column or row level.
 At the column level small data types should be preferred.
+For character data **NVARCHAR2**, requires more space than **VARCHAR2** and should only be used, if needed.

-At the row level, normalization reduces redundancies and overall storage consumption present in the table data.
-The idea is to split a table into multiple tables having fewer columns and fewer rows.
+At the row level, table normalization reduces redundancies and overall storage consumption present in the table data.
+The idea is to split a table into multiple tables, each having fewer columns and fewer rows.

 #### Partitioning
 <a href="https://docs.oracle.com/en/database/oracle/oracle-database/19/vldbg/partition-concepts.html">Partitions</a> divide a table into smaller pieces.